Map<string, number>

 failiures will be collected.
 This information can be viewed from the Upstash console.

-If you are using rate limiting in Cloudflare Workers, Vercel Edge or a similar environment, you need to make sure that the analytics request is delivered correctly to the Redis.
-Otherwise, you may observe lower numbers than the actual number of calls.
+If you are using rate limiting in Cloudflare Workers, Vercel Edge or a similar environment,

 To make sure that the request completes, you can use the pending